Welcome to The Clearing

 Together we can do just that — not symbolically, but relationally — creating conditions to tune into field-based intelligence for insight, clarity, and regenerative direction.

-This work can serve many contexts and questions.
-Below are some starting points for inquiry.
+This work can serve many contexts and questions, scroll to learn more.

 Starting points for an inquiry

 Every inquiry begins with the need to broaden perspective—to see what we're not seeing.
 The processes we design can support you even when you're not sure where to start.
 Below are some ways this work can be applied.
-If you're curious to explore one of these paths or another angle of entry, please reach out.

 Global and Ecological Questions

 Constellations make visible the relationships between humans, policies, land, and the more-than-human world—and show where change wants to emerge.
+Let’s move beyond brainstorming and into the field of emergent insight.

 Organizations, Projects, & Community Engagement